 Thomas Barone, P.E. is president of Sustainable and Innovative Solutions.
 He is the former Senior Director of Energy and Sustainability at the NYS Office of Parks, Recreation, and Historic Preservation where he managed the energy efficiency and renewable energy programs for the Agency’s 5,000 buildings.
-Previously, Tom was the Acting Vice President for Energy Services at the New York State Energy Research and Development Authority (NYSERDA) where he oversaw NYSERDA’s operations and energy efficiency and renewable energy deployment and services programs.
+Previously, Tom was the Acting Vice President for Energy Services at the New York State Energy Research and Development Authority (NYSERDA) where he oversaw NYSERDA’s operations and energy efficiency and renewable energy deployment and services programs for commercial and residential buildings.
 Tom has over 30 years of experience in the energy efficiency industry in various roles within the commercial, industrial, residential, and multi-family sectors.
-Tom is a licensed professional engineer in New York State and received a bachelor’s degree and master’s degree in Civil Engineering from Rensselaer Polytechnic Institute.
-Tom has judged at the NY Tech Valley Regional for five years, the New York City Regional, the Hudson Valley Regional, the Central NY Regional and the World Championships in St. Louis.
+Tom is a licensed professional engineer in New York State and received Bachelor of Science and Master of Science degrees in Civil Engineering from Rensselaer Polytechnic Institute.
+Tom has judged at the NY Tech Valley Regional for five years, the New York City Regional, the Hudson Valley Regional, the Central NY Regional, and the World Championships.

 John Neun, P.E.has had a long career determining how to make paper machines run more efficiently all over the world.
 Over the past 40 years, he has worked for manufacturing companies and consultants as a technical contributor and manager, and has developed proficiencies in machine design, structures, machine and structural vibration, experimental design and statistical analysis, project management, and paper manufacture.
-He is a past mentor and chairman of a founding FIRST robotics team, and has been involved in educational robotics since 1999.
-He has bachelor’s degree and master’s degrees in mechanical engineering from Rensselaer Polytechnic Institute, has six US Patents, and is a registered Professional Engineer in New York State.
+He is a past mentor and chairman of a founding FIRST robotics team and has been involved in educational robotics since 1999.
+He has Bachelor of Science and Master of Science degrees in mechanical engineering from Rensselaer Polytechnic Institute, has six US Patents, and is a registered Professional Engineer in New York State.

 Peter Altenburger has been with National Grid since 1992 in a number of engineering and operations roles.
-He currently holds the position of Director – OH and UG Construction leading a team of craftsman responsible for capital construction and maintenance of the distribution system in National Grid’s eastern division.
-He received a Master of Science in Electrical Engineering from Rensselaer Polytechnic Institute and a Bachelor of Engineering in Electrical Engineering from Manhattan College.
+He currently holds the position of Director – Substation Engineering leading a team of engineers and designers responsible for substation capital construction projects in National Grid’s upstate New York, Massachusetts and Rhode Island service territories.
+He received a Master of Science degree in Electrical Engineering from Rensselaer Polytechnic Institute and a Bachelor of Engineering degree in Electrical Engineering from Manhattan College.

 Wayne Gannett, P. E. is a Senior Water Resources Engineer with the Albany office of Bergmann Associates, PC.
 Prior to that, he was the Principal Hydraulic Engineer with the New York State Department of Transportation (NYSDOT).
 He supervised the Hydraulic Engineering Unit in the Structures Division for 11 years, where he was responsible for stream hydraulic and scour analysis for new and rehabilitated bridges, as well as special projects in stream stability and highway protection, and climate change adaptation for NYSDOT.
 He is a member of the Transportation Research Board (TRB) Committee AFB60 on Hydraulics and Hydrology, and the American Society of Civil Engineers (ASCE).
-Mr. Gannett holds a B.S. in Civil Engineering from the University of Massachusetts and an MBA from Rensselaer Polytechnic Institute.
+Mr. Gannett holds a Bachelor of Science degree in Civil Engineering from the University of Massachusetts and a Master of Business Administration from Rensselaer Polytechnic Institute.

-Martha McCormick is the recently-retired Director of Education for To Life!, a Capital Region Breast Cancer support organization.
+Martha McCormick retired as Director of Education for To Life!, a Capital Region Breast Cancer support organization.
 Previously she spent most of her career at Rensselaer Polytechnic Institute in professional student life positions, and as an instructor of professional and leadership development for Engineering and Management undergraduate students.
 She has been Director of Training and Consulting, as part of Capital Employee Assistance Program, providing specialized training, staff development and Human Resource Development support throughout the region.
-She holds a master’s degree in Counseling Psychology and Student Development from the University at Albany SUNY.
+She holds a Master of Science degree in Counseling Psychology and Student Development from the State University of New York at Albany.

 Philip Mueller is the Knolls Laboratory Site Director at the Fluor Marine Propulsion Corporation Naval Nuclear Laboratory (FMP), for Knolls Laboratory.
 He brings 35 years of professional experience to the field.
 Previously, he was the Test Operations Manager and the Prototype Operations Manager at the Knolls Atomic Power Laboratory.
 He was the Plant Manager for Lockheed Martin Information Technology for six years.
 Mr. Mueller has a degree from the US Merchant Marine Academy.

-Ryan Oldaker is a team lead with ASML supporting GLOBALFOUNDRIES and IBM and has been with the company since 2006.
-His current role is leading the team managing the parts and tools deliveries for ASML in the eastern US.
-His previous project at GLOBALFOUNDRIES included overseeing EUV readiness at GF, the successful implementation of over 25 lithography and metrology machines and several major repairs and upgrades projects.
+Ryan Oldaker is a manager with ASML supporting GLOBALFOUNDRIES, IBM and Micron and has been with the company since 2006.
+His current role is leading the team managing the parts and tools supply for ASML in the eastern US.
+In his previous role as a project lead at ASML he oversaw Extreme Ultraviolet readiness at GLOBALFOUNDRIES, the successful implementation of over 25 lithography and metrology machines and several major repairs and upgrades projects.
 Prior to moving to New York, Ryan led the introduction of NXT systems at IM Flash in Lehi, Utah.
 He also began his career with ASML as a service engineer in Lehi before becoming a project lead.
 Ryan is also a veteran of the Army having served in Iraq for Operation Iraqi Freedom.
-He has a Bachelor’s of Science in Electronic Engineering from DeVry University.
+He has a Bachelor of Science degree in Electronic Engineering from DeVry University.

 Paula Rosenberg is a Marketing/Communications professional who recently retired as Program Manager of the New York City office of the New York State Energy Research and Development Authority (NYSERDA).
 In her 25 years with NYSERDA, she worked in a variety of positions, ranging from writing and editorial, to project management, assistant director of the NYC office, and as NYSERDA representative to the Tech Valley Angel Network (TVAN).
 At TVAN, Paula vetted companies and entrepreneurs with the potential to participate in NYSERDA’s research and development or deployment programs.
 Her background includes more than a decade of owning a marketing firm and a more than eight years with General Electric’s Corporate Communications and Marketing Operations, working with all departments in the Power Systems Sector and as editor of “Electric Forum” magazine.
-Paula holds a BA and MLS from the State University of New York at Albany, and is currently creative director of Art & Design.
+Paula holds Bachelor of Arts and Master of Library Science degrees from the State University of New York at Albany and is currently creative director of Art & Design.

 Dr. Tobi Saulnier is the founder and CEO of 1st Playable Productions, a game development studio founded in 2005 that creates games for handheld, console, web and mobile platforms, for both well-known entertainment brands as well as games for education and social change, including retail and research titles.
 The studio is also known for innovative gameplay, including networked features, downloadable content, and integration of real and virtual worlds.
 Before joining the game industry, Tobi managed R&D in embedded and distributed systems at GE Research and Development, where she earned 16 patents and wrote articles appearing in over 25 professional publications.
-She earned her BS, MS, and PhD in Electrical Engineering from Rensselaer Polytechnic Institute and has been a volunteer and judge for the FIRST Robotics Challenge since 2014.
+She earned her Bachelor of Science, Master of Science, and PhD in Electrical Engineering from Rensselaer Polytechnic Institute.
+Tobi has been a volunteer and judge for the FIRST Robotics Challenge since 2014.

 Gene Terwilliger is the Enterprise Integration Director for the Naval Nuclear Laboratory.
 He has been at Knolls Atomic Power Lab in Niskayuna, NY since 1989.
 In his current role, he is responsible for Information Technology, Materials Management, Procurement, Security, Communications, Project Management and Continuous Improvement.
 He previously served as Advanced Technology Programs Manager, responsible for thermal hydraulics and structural development, advanced concepts, and scientific programming.
 Gene also is the Naval Nuclear Laboratory's Spokesperson.
-He earned B.S. and M.S. degrees in Mechanical Engineering from Union College and a MBA from Rensselaer Polytechnic Institute.
+He earned Bachelor of Science and Master of Science degrees in Mechanical Engineering from Union College and a Master of Business Administration from Rensselaer Polytechnic Institute.